 Fodor's Expert Review Kilauea Point National Wildlife Refuge and Kilauea Lighthouse

-A beacon for sea traffic since it was built in 1913, this National Historic Landmark celebrated its centennial in 2013 and has the largest clamshell lens of any lighthouse in the world.
-It's within a national wildlife refuge, where thousands of seabirds soar on the trade winds and nest on the steep ocean cliffs.
-It's well worth the site's modest entry fee to see nene geese (the state bird, a threatened species), white- and red-tailed tropic birds, and more (all identifiable by educational signboards) as well as native plants, dolphins, humpback whales, huge winter surf, and gorgeous North Shore views.
+A beacon for sea traffic since it was dedicated in 1913, this National Historic Landmark has the world's largest clamshell lens in a lighthouse and stands within a wildlife refuge where thousands of seabirds soar on the trade winds and nest on the steep ocean cliffs.
+It's well worth the site's modest entry fee to see nene geese (the state bird, a threatened species), white- and red-tailed tropicbirds, and more (identifiable by educational signboards), as well as native plants, dolphins, humpback whales (in season), huge winter surf, and gorgeous North Shore views.
 The gift shop has a great selection of books about the island's natural history and an array of unique merchandise, with all proceeds benefiting education and preservation efforts.
 Advance reservations are required via recreation.gov.